Coronavirus Advice: How to Work From Home Without Losing Your Mind

-If you’re a parent, working from home is the best, except for the many times when it’s a goddamn nightmare.
-These competing situations exist in equal measure; the price of making your own pace, work environment, and slipper decisions is how you’re automagically on the hook whenever there’s a snow day.
-Or a teacher’s in-service.
+As a parent, working from home is the best, except for the many times when it’s a goddamn nightmare.
+These competing situations exist in equal measure; the price of making your own pace, work environment, and slipper decisions is how you’re automatically on the hook whenever there’s a snow day.
 Or when someone wakes up at 4:30 a.m. chorking all over his Last Jedi bedspreads, hypothetically.
 It may not be equitable but it’s logical: Person in the house gets the short straw on sick days.

-The good news is it’s certainly possible to do an occasional work-from-home day with the kids around, if you don’t mind smooshing your work and home life together like some mashed-up PBJ sandwich, except gloppier.
+Now, with the threat of the coronavirus, many parents will find themselves working remotely.
+The good news is it’s certainly possible to work from home with the kids around, if you don’t mind smooshing your work and home life together like some mashed-up PBJ sandwich.
 If you think it sounds easy, it’s harder than you think.
-If you think it sounds hard, it’s harder than you think.
-Here, then, are a few humble tips to get through eight hours of double duty without losing your mind.
+If you think it sounds hard, it’s also harder than you think.
+But it’s certainly possible.
+Here, then, are a few humble tips to help you work from home without losing your mind.

 READ MORE: The Fatherly Guide to Stay-At-Home Parenting